 Use this oil to cook with, as you would any other oil.
 Plus, you can blend it into smoothies, melt it over steamed vegetables, make dips out of it, or take it like a man by the spoonful.
 One to three tablespoons a day will get you in the sweet spot.

-Did you ever hear of zinc?
-This power-packed nutrient is known to boost immunity, but it also contributes to lifting testosterone levels.
 Pumpkin seeds are tasty little crunchies that contain a good amount of zinc, and they can easily be integrated into your diet by themselves or with other dishes like salads, oatmeal, and stir-fries.

 You can also find pumpkin seed butter in health food stores.
 This concentrated form is even higher in zinc than the loose seeds.